-- 1. Finalize 'EvalStatus' for all sampled plots. - All data from sampled plots should be reviewed by Project Leads or Crew Managers, following the QAQC checklist found in the Riparian and Wetland AIM Data Management Protocol.
+B. Finalize 'EvalStatus' for all sampled plots.

+- a.
+All data from sampled plots should be reviewed by Project Leads or Crew Managers, following the QAQC checklist found in the Riparian and Wetland AIM Data Management Protocol. - b.
+Once data has been reviewed, 'EvalStatus' may be updated from "Sampled Waiting for data review" to "Sampled Data reviewed".
+These plots do not require further review except to consider ongoing data edits.

-- Once data has been reviewed, 'EvalStatus' may be updated from "Sampled Waiting for data review" to "Sampled - Data reviewed".
-These plots do not require further review except to consider ongoing data edits. - 2.
-Finalize 'EvalStatus' for all plots Not Sampled. - a.
-All rejected plots marked "Rejected Waiting for project manager review" must be reviewed by Project Leads or Crew managers. - i.
+C. Finalize 'EvalStatus' for all plots "Not Sampled".

+- 1. All rejected plots marked "Rejected Waiting for project manager review" must be reviewed by Project Leads or Crew managers. - a.
 For sites rejected from the office, review 'RejectedReason1' and 'RejectedReason2'.
-Review all evaluation notes alongside imagery to determine whether the plot could ever be sampled in the future. - ii.
-For sites rejected in the field, review photos in the Photo Review dashboard alongside data from location verification. - b.
-If it seems the crew made the wrong determination on the Eval Status or the Not Sampled Reason, decide whether the plot should be reattempted, or whether another Not Sampled Reason is more appropriate. - i.
-If the plot should be reattempted: - 1.
+Review all evaluation notes alongside imagery to determine whether the plot could ever be sampled in the future. - b.
+For sites rejected in the field, review photos in the Data Review dashboard alongside data from Site Evaluation.

+- 2. If it seems the crew made the wrong determination on the 'EvalStatus' or the 'NotSampledReason', decide whether the plot should be reattempted, or whether another 'NotSampledReason' is more appropriate. - a.
+If the plot should be reattempted: - i.
 Change the 'EvalStatus' to "Reattempt" and change the 'NotSampledReason' to a reattempt option.
-Communicate with the crew how they should sample if there is time left in the season. - 2.
+Communicate with the crew how they should sample if there is time left in the season.
 Ex.
-If a crew marked a site as permanently inaccessible but the project lead identified another potential route. - ii.
-If the Not Sampled Reason should be changed: - 1.
-Identify the correct Not Sampled Reason. - 2.
-There may be multiple overlapping reasons to reject a site, but Non-Target reasons are prioritized over Inaccessible reasons.
-Within Nontarget reasons, the order shown in Table 1 demonstrates the hierarchy. - 3.
-Eg, A site was marked as "Permanently Inaccessible" by the crew, but imagery shows no perennial vegetation.
-This site should be updated in the Plots Layer to "Non-Target No perennial vegetation".
-Non-target points do not count as holes in the design, so this reason is preferred. - 4.
-Eg, A site was marked as "Non-target Size" but the small wetland area is exclusively covered by annual species.
-Change the status to "Non-target No perennial vegetation". - iii.
-Make notes in the OfficeEvalComments field to explain why the EvalStatus and/or NotSampledReason was changed. - c.
-If there is agreement on the Eval Status and Not Sampled Reason, update the EvalStatus to "Rejected Project manager approved". - d.
-This process should be used to assess progress made towards sample size goals and ensure the number of holes stays to a minimum. - i.
+If a crew marked a site as permanently inaccessible but the project lead identified another potential route. - i.
+If the 'NotSampledReason' should be changed: Identify the correct 'NotSampledReason'. - 3.
+There may be multiple overlapping reasons to reject a site, but "Non-Target" reasons are prioritized over "Inaccessible" reasons.
+Within "Non-Target" reasons, the order shown in Table 1 demonstrates the hierarchy. - Example 1: A site was marked as "Permanently Inaccessible" by the crew, but imagery shows no perennial vegetation.
+This site should be updated in the 'Plots' layer to "Non-Target No perennial vegetation".
+Non-target points do not count as holes in the design, so this reason is preferred. - b.
+Example 2: A site was marked as "Non-target Size", but the small wetland area is exclusively covered by annual species.
+Change the status to "Non-target No perennial vegetation". - i.
+Make notes in the 'OfficeEvalComments' field to explain why the 'EvalStatus' and/or 'NotSampledReason' was changed. - 4.
+If there is agreement on the 'EvalStatus' and 'NotSampledReason', update the 'EvalStatus' to "Rejected Project manager approved". - 5.
+Assess progress made towards sample size goals and ensure the number of holes stays to a minimum. - a.
 Manage the design such that each stratum will have fewer than 30% holes at the end of the season (see 'Holes in the design' in the design concepts section).
 If you find that you will likely have more than 30% holes at the end of the season, carefully review all 'inaccessible' points to determine which points might be feasible to reattempt.
 If possible, reattempt and sample some of these points.
 If this is not possible, consider increasing your sample size in this stratum to reduce the ratio of 'holes' to sampled points.
 If you need additional guidance, contact the National AIM Team.

-Additional steps to finalize EvalStatus at project closeout:
+D. Additional steps to finalize 'EvalStatus' at project closeout: